 After a sales career at IBM, I took my love of good sound and married it to my love of movies.
 I was the first guy I knew of to ever hook up a VCR to a sound system.
 Once I saw and heard the results, I figured, “Oh boy… my customers are going to love this.”
-For 25 years I owned and operated Keelans Audio Video Centre and we led the way in our market with home theatre systems and custom installations.
+For the next 25 years, I owned and operated Keelans Audio Video Centre and we led the way in our market with home theater systems and custom installations.

 I retired from the consumer electronics business in 2003 to pursue a writing career.
-Today I am the author of: How To Quit Smoking and Save Your Life and 200 Jokes You Can Tell Anybody.
-The joke books came because on my journey to a smoke-free life, I discovered that nicotine addiction, is a simple quest for endorphins and laughter is the healthiest source of endorphins I know of.
+Today I am the author of: How To Quit Smoking and Save Your Life and 400 Jokes You Can Tell Anybody.
+The joke books came because on my journey to a smoke-free life, I discovered that nicotine addiction, is a simple quest for endorphins and laughter is one of the healthiest source of endorphins there is.

-I also have over 110 published articles in First Monday.ca, magazines, blogs and newspapers and I am also working on a novel with a working title called: One Last Cruise.
+I also have over 110 published articles in First Monday.ca, magazines, blogs and newspapers and I am working on a novel with a working title called: Dead Wrong.

 I also conduct seminars.
 One of them is for teenagers called: The Truth About Smoking – 10 Things Every Teenager Needs To Know and another quit-smoking bootcamp for smokers called: How To Quit Smoking and Save Your Life… plus a lot of money.

 I would love to hear from any of you who have read my quit smoking book – what worked / what didn’t work etc. Any ideas you may have about how to make it more helpful to smokers who are trying to quit would be appreciated.
 Also, if you have any good jokes that would work in future editions of my joke books… please send them along.